“A gripping, moving, and impactful recreation of a powerful and important chapter of American history.”

 by Ken B.

 To fully understand part of what makes Ava DuVernay’s Selma so great, we need to acknowledge how an individual piece of art can simultaneously serve entirely separate (non-allegorical) purposes and effects, and the individual selection of one does not harm the other.
-This movie can be taken only as a historical drama regarding the push for racial equality in voting registration and events around the marches led from Selma to Montgomery, Alabama in 1965, but it also can be viewed, with equal efficiency, as a look at the triumphs, struggles, and schisms of any social rights movement, and the perseverance of humanity, even in the face of oppression and disadvantage.
+This movie can be taken only as a historical drama regarding the push for racial equality in voting registration and events around the marches led from Selma to Montgomery, Alabama in 1965, but it also can be viewed, with equal efficiency, as a look at the triumphs, struggles, and schisms of a movement in totality, and the perseverance of humanity, even in the face of oppression and disadvantage.
 Even in this, however, DuVernay makes sure that the film never forgets or strays from delivering a gripping, moving, and impactful recreation of a powerful and important chapter of American history.
 Her skill is even more laudable when one considers that this is the first major studio film she has ever made, and yet has a consistent and confident style that makes the final product all the more remarkable.

 At the center, but not the sole subject of Selma, is Martin Luther King, Jr., who is played in a phenomenal performance by British actor David Oyelowo – a performance with such convincing realism that it’s almost an embodiment at times.
 The film starts in 1964, where King practices his acceptance speech for the Nobel Peace Prize while Coretta Scott King (Carmen Ejogo) fixes his ascot.
 The delivery of the speech itself is intercut with the 16th Street Baptist Church bombing, in which four girls were killed and many others were injured on September 15, 1963 when a black church in Birmingham, Alabama was bombed by white supremacists one Sunday morning.